BLOCK FIRE RISK

 Metal Attached Fence

 Streetscape vegetation and bark mulch next to wood fences can pose a serious hazard to every home on the block.
-Streetscape vegetation, bark mulch, and wood fences can act as connective fuels, carrying fire directly to the front of the house and igniting combustible materials in the side yard along the way, projecting radiant heat and direct flames onto vulnerable windows and eaves.
-A house next to a street scape that is ignited can set off a chain reaction, spreading fire from house to house to the other end of the block.
+Together, they act as connective fuels—carrying fire to the front of the home and into side yards, where flames and radiant heat can threaten windows and eaves.

-• Remove bark mulch and yard debris along wood fence lines
+Remove bark mulch and yard debris within 10 feet of fences

-• Keep vegetation at least 5 feet away from wood fences next to streets
+Keep all vegetation at least 5 feet from wood fences

 Streetscape Fencing and Landscaping